belakm/meshetar-tui/README.md

 ## Running

 Run with `cargo run` (hehe)

+## Logging

 Find out where data and config dirs are by running: `cargo run -- --version` or just `--version` on compiled program.

+Protip: use `tail -f ~/.local/share/meshetar-tui/meshetar-tui.log` to see logs in real time.